Sevoflurane: Pharmacology

 The exact mechanism of the action of general anaesthetics has not been delineated.
 Sevoflurane acts as a positive allosteric modulator of the GABA_{A} receptor in electrophysiology studies of neurons and recombinant receptors.
 However, it also acts as an NMDA receptor antagonist, potentiates glycine receptor currents, and inhibits nAChR and 5-HT_{3} receptor currents.

 History

 Sevoflurane was discovered by Ross Terrell alongside Louise Speers in the early 1960s researching at Airco Industrial Gases.
-Sevoflurane was concurrently synthesized by Richard Wallen.
+Sevoflurane was concurrently synthesized by Richard Wallin.
 The rights for sevoflurane worldwide were held by AbbVie.
 It is available as a generic drug.

 Global-warming potential

 Sevoflurane is a greenhouse gas.
 The twenty-year global-warming potential, GWP(20), for sevoflurane is 349, however this is significantly lower than isoflurane or desflurane.

 Degradation

 Sevoflurane will degrade into what is most commonly referred to as compound A (fluoromethyl 2,2-difluoro-1-(trifluoromethyl)vinyl ether) when in contact with CO_{2} absorbents, and this degradation tends to enhance with decreased fresh gas flow rates, increased temperatures, and increased sevoflurane concentration.
-Compound A may be correlated with renal damage.
+Compound A may be correlated with renal damage; while compound A has been shown to be nephrotoxic in animal models, clinically relevant kidney injury has not been demonstrated in humans.